aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

             'connection' => 'queue',
             //name of the queue we are accessing.
 Set to 'default' to represent a default queue
             //the value is used as the redis key prefix to distinquish between queues for all queue connections that use the same redis connection from config/database.php
+            //the value can be any queue name we want since it is just a prefix that indicates a queue namespace
+            //and does not refer to anything.
+For example we could name it: 'queue'=>'emails' for an email queue.
             'queue' => 'default',
             'retry_after' => 90,
             'block_for' => null,